 What a challenge for the City Council/Management of Blackpool to set an example and power all these lights by solar photovoltaic energy or green energy, wind power, before the year 2012., This would demonstrate to the expected visitors that this country is serious about green energy.
 Figures taken from :-www.blackpool-illuminations.net/

-Although the price for exported KWh of energy is set at 3p at present and several Companies are sticking to that min price it is hoped that in the future this open market price will increase, so although you will need to register your PV system with OFGEM don't be in too much of a rush as the export figure may increase.
+Although the price for exported KWh of energy is set at 3p at present and it appears most Companies are sticking to that minimum price, it is hoped that in the future the open market price will increase. only time will tell.

 If on the other hand you haven't got an export meter then you will be paid for the energy recorded on your TGM once you are registered for the FITs scheme.
 This fiance comes from the energy Companies themselves and is not sponsored in anyway by the Government although they would like you to believe it is.

-We are on an Economy 7 tariff, we do not have gas and therefore prior to fitting solar thermal water heating all our hot water was heated by emersion heater in the winter which is 3KW per hour used, or partially heated by our solid fuel boiler.
+We are on an Economy 7 tariff, we do not have gas and therefore prior to fitting solar thermal water heating all our hot water was heated by emersion heater, in the winter that consumed 3KW per hour, albeit was partially heated by our solid fuel boiler.

-However despite installing a larger more efficient boiler it's been so cold the last two winters 2008/9 9/10 that we have used the boiler for heating the radiators alone which has kept the property at an even temperature, but as a result we have had to supplement the solar thermal to get adequate supplies of hot water for domestic needs by using the emersion heater for short periods.
+However despite installing a larger more efficient boiler it's been so cold the last two winters 2008/9 9/10 that we have used the boiler for heating the radiators alone which has kept the property at an even temperature, but as a result we have had to supplement the Solar Thermal to get adequate supplies of hot water for domestic needs, by using the emersion heater for short periods in the of peak E7 periods.

 I have just looked hard at the tariffs paid for Imported Electricity by my provider Southern Electric, a wise choice?